batteries-included/batteries-included/static/src/content/post/fairsource.md

 integrate with others.
 From then on, the open-source community and the company sponsoring the project will have different priorities.

-The community wants open source to be easy to use and full-featured.
+The community wants open-source to be easy to use and full-featured.
 They want everything to be free and easy to access.
 While they usually don't contribute the majority of the code, they still expect to have free and easy-to-change access forever.